pvgirish/upgrad-Leadscore-Project/README.md

 # upgrad-Leadscore-Project
-Team work for the project on the Lead score project provided by Upgrad
+Team work for the project on the Lead score project provided by Upgrad.
+Participants:  Aqsa Khan, Kushboo, VenkataGirish